Industrial Intelligence

 Despite its many advantages, successful implementation of an Andon system poses certain cultural challenges:

 In environments where reporting a problem has traditionally been perceived as an admission of weakness, employees may initially hesitate to use the Andon system.
-This reluctance is particularly marked in corporate cultures that have historically valued the ability to "figure it out alone."
+This reluctance is particularly pronounced in corporate cultures that have historically valued the ability to "fend for oneself".

-The success of Andon therefore requires preliminary work on corporate culture to ensure that problem reporting is perceived as a positive contribution rather than a personal failure.
+The success of Andon therefore requires prior work on corporate culture to ensure that problem reporting is perceived as a positive contribution rather than a personal failure.

 The effectiveness of Andon relies entirely on the consistency and speed of responses.
-If employees activate the system but don't receive prompt help, their confidence in the process will quickly erode.
+If employees activate the system but do not receive prompt help, their confidence in the process will quickly erode.

-Organizations must therefore ensure they have the necessary resources to respond effectively to reports, and a monitoring system to identify and correct failures in the response process.
+Organizations must therefore ensure they have the necessary resources to respond effectively to reports, and a tracking system to identify and correct failures in the response process.

 Integrating a manufacturing Andon system into an established company often requires a revision of existing processes.
 This adaptation can generate resistance, particularly in organizations with well-established work methods.
 A progressive approach and clear communication about expected benefits are essential to facilitate this transition.